 The cost of a college education continues to rise, and textbook prices are rising at three times the rate of inflation.
-While some organizations debate that number, even factoring in the sale of used books, and student-to-student transactions, it's still a big number.
+While there is a debate about how much students actually spend, even factoring in the sale of used books, and student-to-student transactions, it's still a big number.
 As a result, students are piling on debt and recent graduates are struggling under the weight of loans they wouldn't have needed 10 years ago.

 Publishers only make money from new books, so they have moved to releasing new editions in a two-to-four-year cycles, which keeps the cost of book rentals and used books higher due to their shorter life cycle.

-Publishers attach E-text and supplemental materials to textbooks that raise the price.
+Publishers attach etext and supplemental materials to textbooks that might look like a good bargain, but raise the price.
 A study by the California State Auditor found that the majority of students have had to purchase "bundled" materials they never used for 2 to 5 courses.
 Our own survey of CSUSM students confirmed this.